-BYTE WRITE COMMAND (OPCODE, ADDRESS AND DATA) Figure 4 shows an example of the Write command.
-For this, the device is selected and the opcode, 0x02, is sent.
-The High Address byte is given 0x00, followed by the Low Address byte, 0x55.
-Finally, the data is clocked in last, in this case, 0xAA.
+BYTE WRITE COMMAND (OPCODE, ADDRESS AND DATA) Figure 3 shows an example of the Write command.
+For this the device is selected and the opcode 0x02 is sent.
+The High Address byte is given 0x00 followed by the Low Address byte, 0x10.
+Finally, the data is clocked in last, in this case, 0xA5.
 Once the Chip Select is toggled at the end of this command, the internal write cycle is initiated.
-Once the internal write cycle has begun, the WIP bit in the STATUS register can now be polled to check when the write finishes or a delay needs to be added (~5ms), if the WIP bit is not being polled.
+Once the internal write cycle has begun, the WIP bit in the STATUS register can now be polled to check when the write finishes, or a delay needs to be added (~5ms) if the WIP bit is not being polled.
 This code uses WIP polling.
-A page write can be accomplished by continuing to give data bytes to the device without toggling $\overline{CS}$ .
-Up to one full page (64 bytes for the 25XX256) can be written before a write cycle is needed.
-Once $\overline{CS}$ is brought high after the data bytes have been transmitted, then the write cycle timer will begin and normal polling can be initiated.
-The Page Write function programs all 64 bytes of data in the first page.
-Since the starting address is 0x0055, the last 21 bytes of data will wrap from address 0x007F to 0x0040 and complete the page.
-Caution should be taken when page writes are initiated in this manner so that previously stored data doesn't get over written.
+A page write can be accomplished by continuing to give data bytes to the device without toggling \overline{CS} .
+Up to 32 bytes can be written to the 25LC160B before a write cycle is needed.
+Once \overline{CS} is brought high after the data bytes have been transmitted, then the write cycle timer will begin and normal polling can be initiated.

-FIGURE 4: BYTE WRITE COMMAND, ADDRESS AND DATA DATA POLLING (RDSR - CHECK FOR WIP SET) After a valid Write command is given, the STATUS register can be read to check if the internal write cycle has been initiated, and it can continuously be monitored to look for the end of the write cycle.
+DATA POLLING (RDSR - CHECK FOR WIP SET) After a valid write command is given, the STATUS register can be read to check if the internal write cycle has been initiated and it can continuously be monitored to look for the end of the write cycle.
 In this case, the device is selected and the opcode, 0x05, is sent.
 The STATUS register is then shifted out on the Data Out pin, resulting in a value of 0x03.
-Figure 5 shows that both the WEL bit (bit 1) and the WIP bit (bit 0) are set, meaning the write cycle is in progress.
+Figure 4 shows that both the WEL bit (bit 1) and the WIP bit (bit 0) are set, meaning the write cycle is in progress.

-FIGURE 5: DATA POLLING (READ STATUS REGISTER TO CHECK WIP BIT) DATA POLLING FINISHED (RDSR - WIP BIT CLEARED) The part remains in a continuous RDSR loop and the WIP status is evaluated until the bit is cleared.
-Figure 6 shows the Status Register Read command followed by a value of 0x00 being shifted out on the Data Out pin.
-This indicates that the write cycle has finished and the device is now ready for additional commands.
+FIGURE 4: DATA POLLING (READ STATUS REGISTER TO CHECK WIP BIT) DATA POLLING FINISHED (RDSR - WIP BIT CLEARED) The firmware remains in a continuous loop and the WIP status is evaluated until the bit is cleared.
+Figure 5 shows the Status Register Read command followed by a value of 0x00 being shifted out on the Data Out pin.
+This indicates that the Write Cycle has finished and the device is now ready for additional commands.
 The WEL bit is also cleared at the end of a write cycle, which serves as additional protection against unwanted writes.

-READ COMMAND (OPCODE, ADDRESS AND DATA) Figure 7 shows an example of the Read command.
-For this, the device is selected and the opcode, 0x03, is sent.
-The High Address byte is given 0x00, followed by the Low Address byte, 0x55.
-Finally, the data is clocked out on the Serial Out pin, in this case, 0xAA.
+READ COMMAND (OPCODE, ADDRESS AND DATA) Figure 6 shows an example of the Read command.
+For this the device is selected and the opcode, 0x03, is sent.
+The High Address byte is given 0x00 followed by the Low Address byte, 0x10.
+Finally, the data is clocked out on the Serial Out pin, in this case, 0xA5.
 In order to do a sequential read, more clocks need to be generated.
 It is possible to read the entire chip by continuing to provide clocks to the device.
-Once the end of the array is reached, the data will wrap to the beginning of the array (Address 0x0000) and keep reading out until CS is deselected or clocks stop being provided.
+Once the end of the array is reached the data will wrap to the beginning of the array (Address 0x0000) and keep reading out until CS is deselected or clocks stop being provided.